 David L. Kirp, James D. Marver Professor of Public Policy at the University of California at Berkeley, is a former newspaper editor and policy consultant as well as an academic.
 His interests range widely across policy and politics.
 In his seventeen books and scores of articles in both the popular press and scholarly journals he has tackled some of America’s biggest social problems, including affordable housing, access to health, gender discrimination and AIDS.
 His main focus has been on education and children’s policy, from cradle to college and career.

-His latest book, Improbable Scholars: The Rebirth of a Great American School System and a Strategy for American Education, has received the Outstanding Book of the Year award from the American Education Research Association.
+His latest book, Improbable Scholars: The Rebirth of a Great American School System and a Strategy for American Schools, has received the Outstanding Book of the Year award from the American Education Research Association.
 It chronicles how a poor urban school district (Union City, New Jersey, four miles and a light year from Times Square) has transported Latino immigrant children, many of them undocumented, into the education mainstream: 90 percent of those youngsters are graduating from high school and 75 percent are going to college.
 It takes the reader from a third grade classroom to the administrative headquarters, where the crucial if undramatic system-building gets done, and the potent politics of the community.
 The book also shows how the lessons from this school district can be applied nationwide.
 As with his other writing, Improbable Scholars is aimed at a broad audience as well as policy-makers and practitioners.
 In recent months, he has written for the New York Times, Los Angeles Times, Washington Post, American Prospect, The Nation, Slate, Daily Beast, San Francisco Chronicle, Huffington Post and New York Daily News and lectured at the National Science Foundation, Center for American Progress, National Institute for Early Education Research, American Federation of Teachers, Economic Policy Institute, Teachers College-Columbia, New School University, University of Virginia, Boston College and NYU.